utrechtjug/community-templates/sponsorship-request.md

-Hello guys,
+Hello,

-I am Thodoris, Founder & Leader of [Utrecht Java User Group](https://www.meetup.com/Utrecht-Java-User-Group/).
+Thodoris Bais here, Founder & Leader of [Utrecht Java User Group](https://www.meetup.com/Utrecht-Java-User-Group/).
-Our community has been growing a lot during the last 1.5 years, so, I would like to kindly ask you to help us continue this initiative by providing us with [number] free ([name of the ticket]) ticket.
+Our community has been growing a lot during the last [#] years, so, I would like to kindly ask you to help us continue this initiative by providing us with [number] free ([name of the ticket]) ticket.

 We will perform a draw in a few days from now.